+Welsh Harlequin ducks are such a wonderful breed.
 Did you know that you can tell, with remarkable accuracy, the gender of Welsh Harlequin ducklings right when they hatch?
-True story!
-Let me show you how to sex Welsh Harlequin ducklings at hatch.
+Let me show you how to sex Welsh Harlequin ducks right at hatch.

 We love our Welsh Harlequin ducks for SO many reasons.
 One thing I’ve come to really enjoy about this breed is the ability to easily determine, right at hatch, which ducklings are male and which are female.

 When animals display a reliable difference in coloration based on gender, it’s called auto-sexing (see this excellent article from Greenfire Farms to learn more about auto-sexing in poultry!).
 There are quite a few auto-sexing chicken breeds – like the Bielefelder and the Cream Legbar.
 Among duck breeds, it’s a pretty rare trait.

 Leslie Bonnet really hit on something though, when he developed the Welsh Harlequin ducks back in the late ’40s and early ’50s.
 For the first 2-3 days right after hatching, pink bills with a darker tip mean girls, and dark bills mean boys.
 Easy peasy.
 If you take a look at this picture below, it’s easy to see that this day-old duckling is a female.

 Her brother is in this next picture, and you can see how dark his bill is, compared to his sister.
 It’s a very noticeable difference!
 The clear distinction between bill colors is short-lived however.
 Over the next 2-3 days the girls’ bills will darken very considerably, and the males bills will lighten somewhat.
 By about day 4, it’s virtually impossible to distinguish gender based on bill color.

 After that, you’ll have to wait until 4-5 weeks when they can be differentiated by voice (girls quack, and boys make a quiet raspy sound).